Luke-zhang-04/processing-vscode/README.md

     -   Use the pallet command "Processing: Open Documentation for Selection" to open the processing documentation for the current selection.
     -   By default uses processing.org's documentation.
 Can change to p5js's if preferred using the `processing.docs` setting.
 -   Run
     -   Runs the current Processing project (from current working directory).
-Will automatically detect if the project is Processing Java or Python
+Will automatically detect if the project is Processing Java or Python.
+    -   If the setting `processing.shouldSendSigint` is set to `true`, run will interrupt the current running processing program before running the new one.
 -   RunJava
     -   Runs the current Processing Java project (from CWD)
 -   RunPy